muhamadjawad/repo-scope/README.md

 | ![Edit Profile](client/src/assets/ss/editProfile.png) | ![Repo List](client/src/assets/ss/home1.png) | ![Cache](client/src/assets/ss/cache.png) |

+## Features

+### Client

+-   **Authentication**: User login and signup functionality.
+-   **Profile Management**: Users can view and update their profile information.
+-   **GitHub Integration**: View user details and a list of their repositories from GitHub.
+-   **Input Validation**: Forms include client-side validation for a better user experience.
+-   **Caching**: Caches GitHub repository data to reduce API calls and improve performance.

+### Server

+-   **User Authentication**: Secure user registration and login using JWT.
+-   **Input Validation**: Server-side validation for email, name, and password.
+-   **Security**: Includes Helmet for securing HTTP headers.
+-   **API Rate Limiting**: General rate limiting to prevent abuse and a specific limiter for the GitHub API.
+-   **CORS**: Configured to allow requests from the frontend application.

 ## Setup

 The project is divided into two main parts: `client` and `server`.